juicyllama/framework/common/docs/README.md

 pnpm i --shamefully-hoist
 pnpm run link ## This will link all the modules together globally for a better development experience
 ```

-if `pnpm i --shamefully-hoist` results in an error. run it again